itali43/hatcher-contract/devnotes.md

 Find a good work environment, relax and concentrate, workout at some point in the day and get some sun (1-1.75 hours well spent).

 can you send an erc20 along with calling the conjunct function?

+conjuncts:
+5019 -- 11

+anything less than 4585 is primeval, may have bug for checkCanBreed func